pippocasa/repo/README.md

 1. Download `retrieveXIQData.exe`.
 - You can download the executable from [here](https://github.com/pippocasa/repo/blob/main/retrieveXIQData.exe).

+### credentials.json
 2. Create a `credentials.json` file with the following structure:

+The `credentials.json` file is used to configure the authentication and execution parameters for `retrieveXIQData`.
+Below is the structure of the `credentials.json` file:

     ```json
     {